 History and Anecdotes: On a rainy night in 1865, a stagecoach en route from Boston to Montreal hit a large mudhole and overturned on a back road in the small town of Whitefield, NH.
 Two passengers climbed out and were told by the driver to follow the dirt road a half mile until they reached a farmhouse.
 Despite the late hour, the travelers were welcomed at the home of William and Mary Jane Dodge, thus beginning a long tradition of Mountain View hospitality.
 Over the years Mountain View has welcomed distinguished guests such as Mark Twain, Babe Ruth, Bette Davis, the Marx brothers, Presidents Richard Nixon and FDR, Stephen King, Neil Armstrong, and Michelle Obama.
 The hotel was closed for 16 years before being purchased in 1998, and refurbished to open in 2002 as Mountain View Grand Resort, after completion of a $20 million restoration.
 The resort is 100% wind-powered and a member of Historic Hotels of America.

 At the Mountain View Country Club, challenging golf and panoramic views of the Presidential Mountain Range at every hole are just the beginning.
-Bring the whole family and enjoy: A newly revitalized 9-hole golf course, an Olympic size heated outdoor swimming pool, a brand new fitness center, hard & soft top tennis courts, jacuzzi, saunas, lawn games, a huge children's play area and a full service lounge.
+Bring the whole family and enjoy: A newly revitalized 9-hole golf course, a heated, outdoor swimming pool, a brand new fitness center, hard & soft top tennis courts, jacuzzi, saunas, lawn games, a huge children's play area and a full service lounge.
 Please call for more information on day passes and tee times.